amundae/KG7VIP-EMP/PITCHME.md

 ---?image=BG.jpg
 * Follow stringent lightning protection standards, with EMP capable suppressors
 * Polyphaser & Alpha Delta in particular make protectors specifically for EMP protection
-* General Lightning protection units are likely not capable
+* General lightning protection units are likely not capable
 * Keep in mind that Coax itself may be compromised
 ---?image=BG.jpg
 * Older Equipment is better